 Use the Prisma Cloud Extension for Azure DevOps

 Use the Prisma Cloud extension to scan IaC templates, container images, and serverless functions in the build or release phase of the Azure DevOps pipeline.
-After you install this extension from the Azure Visual Studio Marketplace, you can set up the service connections for Prisma Cloud Iac Scan and Prisma Cloud Compute Scan, and then use custom tasks in the build or release pipeline for scanning IaC templates—AWS CloudFormation Templates, Terraform templates (version 0.11 and 0.12), Kubernetes app deployment YAML files— container images, or serverless zip files.
+After you install this extension from the Azure Visual Studio Marketplace, you can set up the service connections for Prisma Cloud Iac Scan and Prisma Cloud Compute Scan, and then use custom tasks in the build or release pipeline for scanning IaC templates—AWS CloudFormation Templates, Terraform templates (versions of Terraform supported), Kubernetes manifests or app deployment YAML files— container images, or serverless zip files.
 When you create a custom task, you can specify the build or pipeline failure criteria based on severity of the security issues that the extension identifies.

 When you set up the Prisma Cloud extension to scan, you can specify the tags at different stages.
 Prisma Cloud tags enable visibility on the Prisma Cloud administrator console, and are different from Azure DevOps tags or cloud tags that you may have included within your IaC templates.
 You can include these tags as

-key:valuepairs in a comma separated list when you set up the service connection, and within the.prismaCloud/config.yml at the repository-level, or where you define the failure criteria for a Prisma Cloud IaC scan at the task level, and use it as a filter on Prisma Cloud (coming soon).
+key:valuepairs in a comma separated list when you set up the service connection, and within the.prismaCloud/config.yml at the repository-level, or where you define the failure criteria for a Prisma Cloud IaC scan at the task level, and use it as a filter on Prisma Cloud.

 Install and Configure the Prisma Cloud Extensions